sergiooncode/warehouse/README.md

 curl http://localhost:88/products
 ```

-To run tests (after building on previous step):
+To run backend tests (after building on previous step):
 ```
 cd backend
 make test
 ```

+To see the frontend web app open http://localhost:3000/ on your browser.

 # Infrastructure